 Place the caret at the first parameter of the

-Delete unused localized strings
+Delete unused localization strings

 Unused strings are grayed out in the strings file.

-Change application language and region
+Change the application language and region

 You can change the application language and region at runtime to test different localizations of your app.